Calf Muscle Tear

 Phase 5: Restore High Speed, Power, Proprioception & Agility

-Depending on what your sport or lifestyle entails, a speed, agility, proprioception and power program will be customised to prepares you for light sport-specific training.
+Depending on the specific requirements of your sport or lifestyle, your physiotherapist will introduce exercises and activities that will address your speed, agility, proprioception and power to prepare you for lower recurrence risk sport-specific training.

 Phase 6: Return to Sport

-Your PhysioWorks physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete return to sport.
-The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a through rehabilitation program has minimised your chance of future injury.
+Your physiotherapist will discuss your specific goals, rehabilitation time frames and your training schedules to optimise your calf muscle tear rehabilitation for a complete and safe return to sport.
+The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

-For more specific advice about your calf injury, please contact your PhysioWorks physiotherapist.
+For specific advice regarding your calf injury, please seek the advice and guidance of your trusted physiotherapist.

 Share this page